pyrsmk/MiniSuite/README.md

 ANSI colors
 -----------

 By default, MiniSuite uses ANSI colors to display beautiful CLI reports.
 But Windows does not support them natively.
-To disable those colors and have a boring, but not crappy, report :
+Disable those colors and have a boring report by :

 ```php
 $minisuite->disableAnsiColors();